 What is Global Scholars?

 The Global Scholars Program strengthens students’ readiness to be a Global Health Professional by providing career development and cultural and social awareness in a dynamic cohort of School of Public Health and Tropical Medicine peers.
-Global Scholars Coordinators provide students two monthly seminars, monthly service opportunities, networking events, and one-on-one support.
+Global Scholars Coordinators provide students monthly seminars, service opportunities, networking events, and one-on-one support.
 Global Scholars develop valuable skills for their International work and are a part of a unique community dedicated to international development and global health.

 Tulane SPHTM has a long affiliation with the Peace Corps.
 Hundreds of graduates have gone on to pursue Peace Corps service where they have been able to directly use the skills learned in the classroom to assist communities around the globe.
 Participants gain insight from the experiences of the many Returned Peace Corps Volunteers (RPCV) at SPHTM, including the Coverdell Fellows, the Global Scholars Program Coordinators, and many faculty and staff.